diegobit/dotfiles/README.md

-# My dotfiles
+# dotfiles

-This repo contains the dotfiles for my system, plus a script to prepare a new MacOS device.
+This repo contains my dotfiles plus a script to configure a new MacOS device.

 ## 1. Install